List of conspiracy theories: COVID-19 pandemic

 A number of conspiracy theories have been promoted about the origin and purported motive behind the SARS-CoV-2 virus and its spread.
 Some claimed that the virus was engineered, that it may have been a Chinese or United States bioweapon, a Jewish plot, part of which is to force mass vaccinations or sterilizations, spread as part of a Muslim conspiracy, a population control scheme, or related to 5G mobile phone networks.

-The origins of SARS-CoV-2 are still uncertain.
-In 2020, there was widespread consensus that it reached humans through zoonotic transmission from bats.
-However, in 2021, the possibility that the virus spread to humans via a lab leak from the Wuhan Institute of Virology began to be seriously investigated, though most experts agreed that it is unlikely the virus was altered in a lab.
-In February 2023, a study from the US Energy Department was updated, and concluded that the virus likely originated from a lab.

 Fluoridation

 Water fluoridation is the controlled addition of fluoride to a public water supply to reduce tooth decay.
-Although many dental-health organizations support such fluoridation, the practice is opposed by conspiracy theorists.
-Allegations may include claims that it has been a way to dispose of industrial waste, or that it exists to obscure a failure to provide dental care to the poor.
+Although many dental-health organizations support it, some conspiracy theorists claim that it was a way to dispose of industrial waste, or that it exists to obscure a failure to provide dental care to the poor.
 A further theory promoted by the John Birch Society in the 1960s described fluoridation as a communist plot to weaken the American population.

 Vaccination

 It is claimed that the pharmaceutical industry has mounted a cover-up of a causal link between vaccines and autism.
 The conspiracy theory developed after the publication in Britain in 1998 of a fraudulent paper by discredited former doctor Andrew Wakefield.
-The resulting anti-vaccine movement has been promoted by a number of prominent persons including Rob Schneider, Jim Carrey and former US President Donald Trump, and has led to increased rates of infection and death from diseases such as measles and COVID-19 in many countries, including the US, Italy, Germany, Romania and the UK.
+The resulting anti-vaccine movement has been promoted by a number of prominent persons including Rob Schneider, Jim Carrey, US President Donald Trump and Robert F. Kennedy Jr., Trump's pick to lead the US Department of Health and Human Services.
+It has led to increased rates of infection and death from diseases such as measles and COVID-19 in many countries, including the US, Italy, Germany, Romania and the UK.
 Vaccine conspiracy theories have been widespread in Nigeria since at least 2003, as well as in Pakistan.
 Such theories may feature claims that vaccines are part of a secret anti-Islam plot, and have been linked to fatal mass shootings and bombings at vaccine clinics in both countries.